pepkit/looper/docs/README.md

 ## What makes looper better?

-`Looper`'s key strength is that it **decouples job handling from the pipeline process**.
+Looper **decouples job handling from the pipeline process**.
 In a typical pipeline, job handling (managing how individual jobs are submitted to a cluster) is delicately intertwined with actual pipeline commands (running the actual code for a single compute job).
 The `looper` approach is modular, following the [the unix principle](https://en.wikipedia.org/wiki/Unix_philosophy): `looper` *only* manages job submission.
 This approach leads to several advantages compared with the traditional integrated approach:

 1. running a pipeline on just one or two samples/jobs is simpler, and does not require a full-blown distributed compute environment.
 2. pipelines do not need to independently re-implement job handling code, which is shared.